Running a business is hard. It’s not only product planning and development that take up your time, it’s everything else too.

 The type of business you run will determine the best marketing automation tools you should consider.

-For example, if you sell products or services, then email ecommerce automation by GetResponse can help you increase turnover in a short time.
+For example, if you sell products or services, then email and marketing automation by GetResponse can help you increase turnover in a short time.

 But, investing in good marketing automation platforms can be a game changer for any type of business.
 Why?